Feedback-limited Accretion: Variable Luminosity from Growing Planets: Introduction

 This paper is structured as follows.
-In section \ref{sec_model} we present our physical model for the disc and the planet accretion.
-In section \ref{sec_setup} we describe the numerical setup and the parameter space explored.
-In section \ref{sec_results_planetCPD} we present the results regarding the CPD properties and the planet accretion rate, and in section \ref{sec_results_gap} we show the effects of the feedback on the gap structure.
-Then, in section \ref{sec_discuss} we discuss the validity of our model and some possible consequences of our results, concluding in section~\ref{sec_summary}.
+In section \ref{sec_model} we present our physical model and numerical setup.
+In section \ref{sec_AccretionVariability} we present the results on the accretion variability, and in section \ref{sec_HeatingGap} we show the effects of the feedback on the gap structure.
+Then, in section \ref{sec_Discuss} we discuss the applications and limitations of our model, concluding in section \ref{sec_Summary}.